-For over 70 years, Midwest Can has been designing and making quality products.
-Based in Franklin Park, Illinois, all of its products are manufactured in the midwest and meet the highest safety standards in the industry.
+For more than 70 years, Midwest Can has been designing and making quality products.
+Based in Franklin Park, Illinois, all of its products are manufactured in the Midwest and meet the highest safety standards in the industry.
 Among its best sellers is the 5600-4PK Gas Can.

 Around for more than 60 years, Eagle knows a thing or two about manufacturing high-quality gas cans.
 Its “safety cans” meet and exceed OSHA and NFPA requirements, are FM approved and are listed with UL and ULC.
 Its galvanized 5 gallon steel model is a consumer favorite.